Learnopolia/learnopolia.github.io/README.md

 What sets Learnopolia apart is our commitment to providing free access to all our resources.
 We firmly believe that education should never be a barrier due to financial constraints.
 With Learnopolia, you can access valuable learning materials without any cost, ensuring that knowledge is truly within reach for everyone.

 Join our vibrant community of learners and embark on a lifelong learning adventure with Learnopolia.
 Discover new passions, acquire valuable skills, and broaden your horizons—all at your own pace and convenience.
-Start your educational journey with Learnopolia today and unlock a world of knowledge
+Start your educational journey with Learnopolia today and unlock a world of knowledge.